kevingomes17/ios-swift-soup-chef/README.md

-# Accelerating App Interactions with Shortcuts
+# Soup Chef: Accelerating App Interactions with Shortcuts

 Make it easy for people to use Siri with your app by providing shortcuts to your app’s actions.